 This is a follow up story for Above 8000 Creative.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Mimi Council and I’m the owner of Above 8000 Creative.
 I started and own this business with my husband, Delaney.
 Above 8000 Creative was started as a side hustle to help us build our home, and since then it’s become my husband’s full-time job and we’re close to hitting six figures of yearly revenue.

 We are a creative firm that offers photography, content creation, copywriting, graphic design, website design, styling, interior design, and Instagram marketing.
 We work with many clients within the food, outdoor, and lifestyle industries, but specifically a lot within the food industry.